OlegBEZb/Personalize-Expedia-Hotel-Searches/README.md

 https://www.kaggle.com/competitions/expedia-personalized-sort/discussion/6228

 TODO:
+1. Add garbage collection for launches on kaggle
-1. Outlier detection: look for outliers on city and country level when replacing them with mean per category
+2. Outlier detection: look for outliers on city and country level when replacing them with mean per category
-2. Ranking baseline
+3. Ranking baseline
-3. Missing values.
+4. Missing values.
 Catboost does a weird thing
-4. Oleg: Feature pruning and importance with SHAP https://catboost.ai/en/docs/features/feature-importances-calculation https://colab.research.google.com/github/catboost/tutorials/blob/master/feature_selection/select_features_tutorial.ipynb#scrollTo=hCEUEOb_SqEk
+5. Oleg: Feature pruning and importance with SHAP https://catboost.ai/en/docs/features/feature-importances-calculation https://colab.research.google.com/github/catboost/tutorials/blob/master/feature_selection/select_features_tutorial.ipynb#scrollTo=hCEUEOb_SqEk
-4. Oleg: Try classification once again
+6. Oleg: Try classification once again
    1. Random forest
    2. Extreme trees
-5. Try lambdaMART (+xgboost\lgbm optimising lambdaMART) https://github.com/sophwats/XGBoost-lambdaMART/blob/master/LambdaMART%20from%20XGBoost.ipynb
+7. Try lambdaMART (+xgboost\lgbm optimising lambdaMART) https://github.com/sophwats/XGBoost-lambdaMART/blob/master/LambdaMART%20from%20XGBoost.ipynb
-6. Add negative sampling for non-matched pairs
+8. Add negative sampling for non-matched pairs
-7. Add random baseline and evaluate internally
+9. Add random baseline and evaluate internally
-8. Add baseline from https://github.com/benhamner/ExpediaPersonalizedSortCompetition to our baselines
+10. Add baseline from https://github.com/benhamner/ExpediaPersonalizedSortCompetition to our baselines
-9. Boosting: do not encode site_id, prop_id etc - they have to be naturally granular
+11. Boosting: do not encode site_id, prop_id etc - they have to be naturally granular
-10. add ordinal categories to catboost
+12. add ordinal categories to catboost
-11. dates of the staying + its features. add holidays
+13. dates of the staying + its features. add holidays
     1. business trip = short and workday/non-weekend
     2. close to holiday +-3 days
     3. is a day off during a week day
     4. add days of week for start for example
+    5. add boolean for a weekend
-12. aggregations for:
+14. aggregations for:
-    4. people
     5. months\day\season\weekday (sales per time period)
-13. calculate avg tax per country df['usr_extra_pay'] = df['gross_bookings_usd'] - df['price_usd']
+15. calculate avg tax per country df['usr_extra_pay'] = df['gross_bookings_usd'] - df['price_usd']
-14. add the difference between stars visitor_hist_starrating, prop_starrating, prop_review_score. also normalize by the price
-15. adjust the star by one if it's a chain
 16. prop_location_score1 and 'prop_location_score2' may be correlated to the duration of stay
 17. Agoston: find the normalized price: check if the price for the same hotel is really different (mb for different countries of number of days)
 18. Agoston: Correlation between adv and position